-- 1. Investigate present practices in the use of assessment and planning tools for early childhood in Saudi Arabia. - 2.
-Introduce Learning Stories to in-service teachers. - 3.
+- 1. Learn more about teaching the assessment approach of Learning Stories. - 2.
+Introduce a new assessment approach to Saudi Arabia's early childhood education. - 3.
+Introduce Learning Stories to in-placement university students. - 4.
+Examine the participants' implementation of Learning Stories. - 5.
 Evaluate the impact that Learning Stories might have on early childhood settings in Saudi Arabia.